 A majority of the current members of the Board (six of eight) are independent as that term is defined in section 1.4 and 1.5 of National Instrument 52-110 - Audit Committees.
 The independent Board members are James Bell, Wilfred Gobert, Dirk Jungé, Kim Lynch Proctor, Keith MacLeod and Jill McAuley.
 James Riddell is not independent because he is the President and CEO of the Corporation.
-Susan Riddell Rose is not independent because she has a familial relationship with the President and CEO of the Corporation.
+Susan Riddell Rose is not independent because she has a familial relationship with James Riddell, the President and CEO of the Corporation.
+Shane Fildes, a nominee for election as director at the Meeting, is not independent because he is the Chief Executive Officer of Lionsgate Capital Ltd., a corporation of which James Riddell is a director and controlling shareholder.

 The Corporate Governance Committee is comprised of all of the independent directors of the Corporation.
 The Corporate Governance Committee meets at least semi-annually.
 The Corporate Governance Committee also meets on an ad hoc basis where circumstances warrant.
 Non-independent directors and members of management, with the exception of the Corporate Secretary, are not in attendance at these meetings.
-The Corporate Governance Committee met twice in 2023.
+The Corporate Governance Committee met twice in 2024.